How to Run and Avoid Lower Back Pain

 6.Piriformis Syndrome

 This is a disorder that causes the piriformis muscle in the buttock to spasm.
-Not only is it a pain in the butt, but it can also irritate the sciatic nerve, which can cause radiating pain down your leg.
-It’s uncommon, but running can make it feel even worse.
+Not only is it a pain in the bum but it can also irritate the sciatic nerve, which can cause radiating pain down your leg.
+It's uncommon but running can make it feel even worse.

 How to Treat Low Back Pain After Running

-- Consult a Physical Therapist or Doctor: If your low back pain persists or gets worse, you may require steroid injections, a specific exercise program, or even surgery to relieve the pain.
+- Consult a Physiotherapist or Doctor: if your low back pain persists or gets worse, you may require steroid injections, a specific exercise programme or even surgery to relieve the pain.

 How to Prevent Lower Back Pain from Running

-- Stretch Your Hamstrings: When your hamstrings are tight, your lumbar spine tends to curve inward, which can cause pain when you run.
-Make sure to stretch your hamstrings at least twice per day if you experience back pain when you run.
+- Stretch Your Hamstrings: when your hamstrings are tight, your lumbar spine tends to curve inwards, which can cause pain when you run.
+Make sure that you stretch your hamstrings at least twice per day if you experience back pain when you run.

-- Improve Your Hip Mobility: One of the muscles in your hip flexors connects to your lumbar spine.
+- Improve Your Hip Mobility: one of the muscles in your hip flexors connects to your lumbar spine.
 When that muscle is tight, it can cause lower back pain.
-A standing figure four is easy to perform at street corners, but you’ll also want to deepen your flexibility at home with yoga poses such as happy baby pose and pigeon pose.
+A standing figure four is easy to perform on street corners but you'll also want to deepen your flexibility at home with yoga poses such as happy baby pose and pigeon pose.

-- Build Speed Slowly: Injuries tend to result from increasing the intensity or distance of your run too quickly.
-If your lower back starts hurting after 30 minutes after running, start with a 20-minute run, incorporate strength training in your routine and build up to your goals gradually.
+- Build Speed Slowly: injuries tend to result from increasing the intensity or distance of your run too quickly.
+If your lower back starts hurting after 30 minutes of running, start with a 20-minute run, incorporate strength training in your routine and build up to your goals gradually.

-- Run on a Rubber Track: A rubber track helps mitigate some of the impact of running so it puts less stress on your body than pavement.
+- Run on a Rubber Track: a rubber track helps mitigate some of the impact of running so it puts less stress on your body than the pavement.
 This can be helpful for beginner runners.

 Is It Bad to Run with Lower Back Pain?